ITenthusiasm/react-formatted-inputs/README.md

 This approach works.
 But is it really worth it?
 I mean...
 The code is more verbose...
 I still have to pollute 2 `input` props... and this doesn't look very re-usable.
 Is all of that really worth it in order to avoid unnecessary re-renders, large amounts of state variables, and the [other problems that come with controlled inputs](https://thomason-isaiah.medium.com/you-dont-need-all-that-react-state-in-your-forms-a2c38b8e21d5)?

-If that's what you're thinking, then you're asking the right questions. :) Thankfully, there is a solution that beautifully resolves this concern.
+If that's what you're thinking, then you're asking the right questions. :&rpar; Thankfully, there is a solution that beautifully resolves this concern.

 # React Actions